Dominick Dunne's Power, Privilege, and Justice

-Dominick Dunne's Power, Privilege, and Justice is an American crime TV series that examined real-life cases of crime, passion, and greed involving privileged or famous people.
+Dominick Dunne's Power, Privilege, and Justice is an American true crime television series that examines real-life cases of crime, passion, and greed involving privileged or famous people.
 The episodes were shown on truTV (formerly Court TV) and on Star TV in Canada as well as Zone Reality/CBS Reality in Europe and Bio. in Australia.
 The host of the show was Dominick Dunne.
 The series started in 2002 and ended in late 2009 with Dunne's death.
 Digital multicaster Justice Network currently shows reruns of the program.